maxtoroq/maxtoroq.github.io/XCST/index.md

 sticky_header: true
 ---

 **XCST (eXtensible C-Sharp Templates)** is a language optimized for the production of XML and other formats.
-It's based on a subset of XSLT, the main difference being there are no special features to work with XML data, instead of XPath you use C# or Visual Basic.
-XCST is therefore better suited when your primary source of data is not XML.
+It's a more general-purpose version of XSLT.

 XCST compiles to C# or Visual Basic.
 The XCST compiler transforms XCST instructions to statements, using the expressions contained in the instructions.
 Here's an example: